RadPenguin/docker-rclone-sync/README.md

 --env COMMAND - The command to run.
 Defaults to "sync" --env COMMAND_OPTS - additional options for rclone command.
 Defaults to `-v` --env CRON - cron schedule, defaults to hourly
---env CRON_ENABLED - Defaults to "1".
-If disabled, rclone will run once when container is started --env DESTINATION - The destination on the rclone remote --env HEALTH_URL - monitoring service url to GET after a successful rclone command --env SOURCE - The local source directory
+--env DESTINATION - The destination on the rclone remote --env HEALTH_URL - monitoring service url to GET after a successful rclone command --env SOURCE - The local source directory